mne-tools/mne-python/doc/glossary.rst

         a type, such as gradiometer, and a unit, such as Tesla/Meter that is used in the code base, e.g. for plotting.

-    Digitization
+    digitization
-        Digitization is a procedure of recording the headshape of a subject and the fiducial coils and/or eeg electrodes locations on the subject’s head.
+        Digitization is a procedure of recording the headshape of a subject and the fiducial coils (or :term:`HPI`) and/or eeg electrodes locations on the subject’s head.
 They are represented as a set of points in a 3D space.
         See :ref:`reading-dig-montages` and :ref:`dig-formats`.

     dipole
         See :term:`equivalent current dipole`.

+    eLORETA and sLORETA
+        eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are linear source estimation techniques, as are dSPM or MNE (:term:`minimum-norm estimation`). sLORETA outputs standardized values such as dSPM, while eLORETA outputs normalized current estimates.
+        See :func:`mne.minimum_norm.apply_inverse` and :ref:`example-sLORETA`.

     epochs
         Epochs (sometimes called "trials" in other software packages) are